 Why a Letterhead Is Important

 Before creating a letterhead in Word, let’s discuss why it’s indispensable for your business.
-A letterhead establishes your brand’s identity and instills a sense of trust.
+A letterhead establishes your brand’s identity and instills trust.
 It also makes your documents look more professional and organized.
 Finally, a letterhead serves as a vehicle for brand consistency, ensuring that every piece of correspondence from your company reinforces your brand message.

 How to Create a Letterhead in Word